One of the big differences between digital and paper operations is the control you have over who sees what - and when.

 The working day is broken into timeslots which are like start & end shortcuts.
-They can be customised for each site - just ask Trail Support over chat to make changes to your business hours.
+They can be customised for each site - managers and admins are able to set this up from their site and organisation settings.

 Tasks are either On Demand or Scheduled - there are 2 types of task schedule:

 Pick from the most common repeat options, or build a custom schedule.
 Tasks that span several days can be snoozed to the next day.

 On a single date

 For one-off announcements or tasks such as a new product launch, just pick a date for

 You can select the date and the time of day you want the task to appear.